RajDhinge/Pure-aarch64-XFCE4-Termux-VNC-Desktop/README.md

 # Installation steps

-* Copy & run the below command in your termux application
+* Copy & run the whole command in your termux application

 ```
 apt update &&